If Congress approves a stimulus check, how long will it take to show up in your bank account?

-WASHINGTON (NewsNation Now) — Stimulus checks of $600 to $700 could be hitting Americans’ bank accounts in the coming weeks.
+WASHINGTON (NewsNation Now) — Stimulus checks of $600 could be hitting Americans’ bank accounts in the coming weeks.

+Congressional negotiators struggled through a handful of remaining snags on Thursday.
+The holdups mean a weekend session now appears virtually certain, and a top lawmaker warned that a government shutdown this weekend can’t be ruled out.

 Both chambers of Congress will need to approve the stimulus deal.